 Note also that the resource may have an NQC value that differs by month.
 In that event, the LSE must list the applicable month's NQC in the System RA MW column but the August NQC value in the Local RA MW column.
 (The August NQC value is used for Local RA for any month.)
 Even if the monthly NQC value for a resource is zero MW - in which case the LSE would enter "0" in the System RA MW column - the LSE should list the August NQC in the Local RA MW column.
 In cases where the LSE has contracted for only a portion of the resource, that resource's NQC values should be adjusted accordingly.
 For example, if a resource had a January NQC of 10 MW and an August NQC of 50 MW, an LSE that contracted for 5 System MW in January would show 25 Local MW for January.
-Finally, if the local resource is not under contract for the entire year, the LSE may still show the resource in the months when it is under contract, listing the monthly NQC that is under contract in the System RA MW column.
+Finally, if the local resource is not under contract for the entire year, the LSE may still show the resource in the months when it is under contract, listing the monthly NQC that is under contract in the System RA MW column and the proportional value of the August NQC that is under contract in the Local RA MW column.

-8. Flexible Capacity Framework
+9. Flexible Capacity Framework

-8.1.
+9.1.
 Flexible Need and Allocation